 The SVC model described above was analyzed in a Bayesian context using the R-INLA package (Rue et al. 2017) for R statistical computing software (R Core Team 2016).
 Priors for αi, ϵi, and τi had an intrinsic conditional autoregressive structure, where precision was modeled with a penalized complexity (PC) prior with parameter values Upc=1 and αpc=0.01 (Simpson et al. 2017).
 The exchangeable random circle effect, κk, was modeled as a normal distribution with a mean of zero and precision modeled with a PC prior with parameter values Upc=1 and αpc=0.01 (Simpson et al. 2017).
 The overdispersion term, ϕ, was modeled with a PC prior with parameter value λ = 7.
 Readers are referred to Simpson et al. (2017) for the details of, and rationale behind, PC priors and their default values.

-Along with parameter estimates, R-INLA has the capacity to return from model analysis cross-validation probability integral transform (PIT, Dawid 1984) and conditional predictive ordinate (CPO, Pettit 1990) values to evaluate individual model fit (Czado et al. 2009) and compare different models to one another (Gneiting and Raftery 2007, Link et al. 2017).
+Along with parameter estimates, R-INLA has the capacity to return from model analysis two values to evaluate individual model fit (Czado et al. 2009) and compare different models to one another (Gneiting and Raftery 2007, Link et al. 2017): cross-validation probability integral transform (PIT, Dawid 1984) and conditional predictive ordinate (CPO, Pettit 1990).
 For this application, we were not comparing multiple models.
 However, we extracted PIT values and visually inspected their histogram, as an approximate uniform distribution is expected for a model that fits the data reasonable well (Czado et al. 2009, Held et al. 2010).

 Following model analysis, posterior medians and symmetric 95% credible intervals were computed per cell for αi, ϵi, and τi.
 Credible interval widths, representing estimate uncertainty, were computed by subtracting the lower credible limit from the upper credible limit per cell.
 Posterior summaries were then mapped to visualize spatial variation in 2017 abundance indices, effort effects, and 1966 through 2017 relative-abundance trends.
 Before analyzing and mapping posterior summaries, cells with no observed counts were removed from the dataset, as we were not interested in interpolated trends for grid cells without CBC sites.